zoolanders/documentation/src/pages/essentials-for-yoothemepro/sources/providers/database.md

 ---

-## Content Queries

-For each source instance, the following queries will be available as Dynamic Content options under the Database group.

-### Record Query
+## Record Query

-Queries and filters down to a single record from the source instance database, resolves to a dynamically created `Object Type` based on the table columns.
+For each [Source](#source) a **Record Query** is created on the fly and made available as Dynamic Content option under the Database Group.
+It fetches a single record from the table and resolves to a dynamically generated record type based on the table schema.

 {% image %}
 ![Database Record Query](/assets/ytp/sources/db-query-record.webp)